chihyunkim/quarto-website-test/methods.md

 We report the following figures to illustrate the extent of de/duplication in each PHPDF:

 - ERA1 closeout: 5,621,334 rows dropped (42%)
-    - The large percentage here is due to many grantees submitting duplicated files with the same contents to Treasury
+    - The large percentage here is due to duplicate PHPDFs with different names stored in Treasury’s reporting system
 - ERA2 Q4: 54,293 rows dropped (0.9%)
 - ERA2 Q2: 12,261 rows dropped (0.3%)
 - ERA2 Q1: 98,317 rows dropped (2%)